China shares rally; securities regulator under investigation

 There was some respite on markets on Wednesday, with Chinese shares jumping about 5 percent on a flurry of buying just before the close helping to erase much of the losses earlier this week.

-The late rally included shares in CITIC Securities, China's biggest brokerage, which said late on Tuesday that some of its senior managers were under police investigation as part of a probe into possible market manipulation.
+The late rally included shares in CITIC Securities (6030.HK) (600030.SS), China's biggest brokerage, which said late on Tuesday that some of its senior managers were under police investigation as part of a probe into possible market manipulation.

 A last-minute spike in trade pulled up China's key equity indexes, a phenomenon markets generally interpret as government intervention to push up values before the closing bell.